refined-bitbucket/refined-bitbucket/README.md

 <kbd>g</kbd> <kbd>g</kbd> | Scrolls to the top of the page
 <kbd>G</kbd> (Shift+g) | Scrolls to the bottom of the page

+## Can I use this on Bitbucket Server?

+Sadly, no :(.
+Although Bitbucket Server and Bitbucket Cloud share a similar name, both are actually two completely different products.
+[Read this comment for a more detailed explanation](https://github.com/refined-bitbucket/refined-bitbucket/issues/39#issuecomment-338455398).

 ## Compiling & Contributing

 Contributions are very appreciated!
 Even if you can't contribute with a pull request, if you stumble upon any weird behavior or bugs, let us know with an issue!